-If the undoable? flag is #f, then the changes made in the sequence cannot be reversed through the undo method.
-This flag is only effective for the outermost begin-edit-sequence when nested sequences are used.
+The undoable? flag is only effective for the outermost begin-edit-sequence when nested sequences are used.
 Note that, for a text% object, the character-inserting version of insert interferes with sequence-based undo groupings.

 If the interrupt-streak? flag is #f and the sequence is outermost, then special actions before and after the sequence count as consecutive actions.
 For example, kills just before and after the sequence are appended in the copy buffer.